could never decide on a career. His father always told him “one

 is now an adult.
 Valerie's article The Unprocessed Child Goes

-to College was published in Life Learning Magazine in 2004.
+to College was published in Life Learning Magazine.

 is a homelearning mom in British Columbia.
 In addition